Big Data for Retail Banking

-Syoncloud enables individualization of product offers to existing clients.
-Banks save money on expensive broad marketing campaigns for bank products.
+Banks can save money on broad and expensive marketing campaigns to promote bank products.
 Products will be offered only to customers that need them and are likely to accept them.
 Customers should see less of irrelevant offers.
-This requires deep knowledge who accepted given products in past.
+This requires deep knowledge of who accepted given products in the past.

-Syoncloud uses datasets of subscriptions to bank products and services for each client as well as historical values.
-It also uses common dataset of incomes and expenses categories for each client and CRM data about clients.
-Syoncloud creates separate model for each product and subscription.
-It chooses and verifies the best learning algorithm and finds which categories and variables do have the biggest influence.
+Datasets of subscriptions to bank products and services as well as historical values are analyzed.
+Separate models for each product and subscription are created.
+We choose and verify the best learning algorithm and find which categories and variables do have the biggest influence.

-Syoncloud utilizes dataset of known fraud cases.
-It sorts fraud cases into several categories such as overdraft fraud with stolen identity, stolen credit card, consumer loan fraud, credit card top up with fraudulent check, stolen checks, skimming with card duplication, attacks on online banking with stolen customer's credential and/or security devices, rogue online merchant frauds using credit cards and so on.
-Syoncloud uses neuronal networks with back propagation, decision tree algorithms and classification to find patterns and unknown occurrences of these frauds in our existing data.
+We have utilized dataset of known fraud cases.
+Fraud cases were sorted into several categories such as overdraft fraud with stolen identity, stolen credit card, consumer loan fraud, credit card top up with fraudulent check, stolen checks, skimming with card duplication, attacks on online banking with stolen customer's credential and/or security devices, rogue online merchant frauds using credit cards and so on.
+Neuronal networks with back propagation were used as well as decision tree algorithms.
+These algorithms were applied on existing datasets to find unknown occurrences of frauds.

 A prediction of bank products cancellations and client's defections is very time sensitive.
 Bank has just days to act before client irreversibly decide to cancel a product or move to competition.
 Bank needs to identify clients who are likely to defect, contact them and pro-actively offer alternative products or solve client's issues.
 It is much cheaper to retain highly profitable clients than to attract them back.

-Syoncloud uses account movements, debit and credit card movements, clients dataset from CRM, product subscription dataset, call centre and branch visits transactions and log information as primary data sources for predictions.
-It also utilizes common datasets of incomes and expenses.
+We have utilized datasets of account movements, debit and credit card movements, clients dataset from CRM, product subscription dataset, call centre and branch visits transactions and log information as primary data sources for predictions.
+We also utilized common datasets of incomes and expenses.

-Syoncloud creates timeseries of key events such as direct debits cancellations, income to the account from salaries, dividends and rents, transfers to client's accounts at different banks, call centre and branch contacts made by the client separated into categories, cancellations of credit cards and so on.
+We have created timeseries of key events such as direct debits cancellations, incomes from salaries, dividends and rents, transfers to client's accounts at different banks, call centre and branch contacts made by the clients, cancellations of credit cards and so on.

-Based on these input datasets it creates models that are able to predict behaviour of clients before they irreversibly decide to move to competitors.
-It uses several supervised learning algorithms such as Support Vector Machines for binary classification and Neural Network with Backpropagation for predictions.
-From unsupervised machine learning algorithms it utilizes K-Means and Mean Shift Clustering after Principal Component Analysis was applied to reduce dimensions of input data.
+Based on these inputs we have created models that are able to predict behaviour of clients before they irreversibly decide to move to competitors.
+We have used several supervised learning algorithms such as Support Vector Machines for binary classification and Neural Network with Backpropagation for predictions.
+From unsupervised machine learning algorithms we utilized K-Means and Mean Shift Clustering after Principal Component Analysis was applied to reduce dimensions of input data.

-Syoncloud identified several hundreds profitable clients in recent data who match patterns of clients who moved their accounts to competitors.
+We have identified several hundreds profitable clients in recent data who matched patterns of clients who moved their accounts to competitors.
 These clients should be contacted by their respective bank branches.

 Optimal Allocation of Cash for ATMs and Bank Branches

-As the primary datasets Syoncloud uses ATM service logs, geographic locations of ATMs and bank branches, withdraws dataset for each ATM, weather reports for ATMs and bank branch locations, schedules of sports, cultural or other events as well as holidays for all locations.
-Syoncloud also utilizes credit and debit card movements to assess demand for cash at various locations and during different times of the year.
-It uses common datasets of incomes to see when salaries, social benefits and other incomes arrived to client's accounts at different locations.
+We have used ATM service logs, geographic locations of ATMs and bank branches, withdraws dataset for each ATM, weather reports for ATMs and bank branch locations, schedules of sports, cultural or other events as well as holidays for all locations.
+Other datasources included credit and debit card movements to assess demand for cash at various locations and during different times of the year.
+We have utilized common datasets of incomes to see when salaries, social benefits and other incomes arrived to client's accounts at different locations.

-Syoncloud creates dataset of median amounts of cash withdraws for each day of the year and hour of day for all ATMs.
+We have created dataset of median amounts of cash withdraws for each day of the year and hours of day for all ATMs.
 This dataset is used to calculate influence of weather, events, day of the week or holidays on demands for cash at given location.

-Syoncloud also calculates correlation between local weather parameters such precipitation, temperature and wind at location of each ATM with cash demand.
+We have also calculated correlation between local weather parameters such precipitation, temperature and wind at location of each ATM with cash demand.

-Syoncloud creates correlation dataset between days when clients receive incomes, such as salaries and social benefits, and cash demands at different locations.
+We have created correlation dataset between days when clients receive incomes, such as salaries and social benefits and cash demands at different locations.

 Minimization of Usage of Expensive Channels

-Syoncloud can help minimize usage of expensive bank channels such as over-the-counter operations and other visits of bank branches as well as calls to call centres.
+We have contributed towards minimization of usage for expensive bank channels such as over-the-counter operations and other visits of bank branches as well as calls to call centres.

 This can be achieve by optimizations of online banking and mobile banking applications, help pages and wizards as well as optimization of web pages on bank's websites.
 Another way to encourage reluctant clients to switch to cheaper channels is by targeted campaigns.

 The primary sources of data for analysis are web log files from online banking application as well as mobile banking applications.
-Syoncloud also uses bank accounts movements with codes of bank channels, dataset of call centre transactions, CRM dataset with information about customers and dataset of transactions from bank branches.
+We have used bank accounts movements with codes of bank channels, dataset of call centre transactions, CRM dataset with information about customers and dataset of transactions from bank branches.

 Another important dataset is complains and enquiries from call centre, emails, letters and branches.
-Syoncloud sorts this datasets by areas of interest and correlates them with help web pages.
+We have sorted this datasets by areas of interest and correlated with help web pages.
 It is able to identify help pages that are unclear and caused confusion and unnecessary calls to call centre.
 It also identifies operations in online banking that are complex and generated higher amount of complains.
 It uncovered several areas related to exchange rates during credit cards payments that were not covered by help pages but were often discussed over the phone or even by bank branch visits.
 Changes made to bank products related web pages, self helps, search optimizations, online banking operations and mobile banking applications can bring quick savings on outsourced call centres and bank branch visits.

-Syoncloud analyses results from marketing campaigns to move reluctant clients to online and mobile banking or self-serving kiosks.
+We have analyzed results from marketing campaigns to move reluctant clients to online and mobile banking or self-serving kiosks.
 It used correlation analysis and uncovered that some broad marketing campaigns were not efficient.
-Syoncloud analyses patterns of bank clients who recently moved most of the operations online.
+We have analyzed patterns of bank clients who recently moved most of their operations online.
 This gave us a tool to select portion of clients that are more likely to move online.
 These customers should be targeted by personalized marketing campaigns or by demonstration of advantages at bank branches.